 If any part of the testing fails to comply, this specific test, together with the previous test, will need to be done again once the fault has been fixed, as the test’s results may not have been accurate.

 At KAD Electricians, we can prepare 5-year EICR tests at short notice (we will email it to you the day after visiting your property).
 Access can be arranged through estate agents as you will get a better price.

 We will happily give you a better price to complete EICR certificates for multiple properties.
 Please click here to read more information about our pricing policy.

 If any work is required in order to upgrade your installation to the BS 7671 wiring regulation standards, we will prepare a quote together with our report.
 Once we complete this extra work, we will issue a satisfactory Electrical Installation Certificate for your compliance.

-The inspection, testing, and certification of electrical installations underpin electrical safety in all situations, at home, and in the workplace.
-While government-approved schemes focus on new installation work, much of the inspection and testing work is actually carried out to ensure safety on the long-term.
+The inspection, testing, and certification of electrical installations underpin electrical safety in all situations, at home and in the workplace.
+While government-approved schemes focus on new installation work, much of the inspection and testing work is actually carried out to ensure safety in the long term.

 Inspection and testing reveal faulty wiring, overloaded circuits, and potential fire hazards, ensuring a safe electrical environment.